AKish777/e-commerce-back-end-akish777/README.md

 This application allows a back-end for an e-commerce website which will allow for competition between you and other companies

 ## Installation
+After you download the application, install the required packages by using the command "npm i", After which you will seed your database, Finally run the server using your Git Bash!
+One more thing: Using the information form the Schema.sql file you will have to set the database.

 ## Contributors